The M.S. in Intelligent Robotic Systems at Kennesaw State University prepares you

 and techniques from Intelligent Systems and Robotics.
 You’ll learn to design innovative

-machines with self-autonomy in this 100% online robotics degree.
+machines with self-autonomy in this robotics degree that can be completed either in

 This program teaches you industry-leading topics such as control of autonomous robotic arms, simulations, the Robot Operating System (ROS), machine learning, and computer vision.
 By focusing on robotic systems integration, this degree meets the educational and operational needs of the next generation of Intelligent Robotic Systems Engineers.